Exploiting Style Latent Flows for Generalizing Deepfake Video Detection: Methodology

 \subsubsection{Temporal transformer encoder module.}

-The output from the SAM is fed into the Temporal Transformer Encoder (TTE) module.
+The output from the SAM is linearly projected into 16 time steps (n=16) and then fed into the Temporal Transformer Encoder (TTE) module.
 The core of TTE is composed of standard transformer encoder blocks~\cite{transformer2017}, with each block including a multi-head self-attention module and multi-layer perceptrons.
 The results of TTE are the input to the following classification head, yielding the final deepfake prediction through a sigmoid function $\sigma$.
 Thus,

 where $f_{cls}$ is a function of fully-connected layer to represent the classification head.
 We refer to FTCN~\cite{FTCN2021} for the architecture of TTE.